 This is the “Mat preview” window.
 Each color on your project will be represented by a mat color.
 Each mat will require you to install different tools.

 The order of the mats is random, so they may be in different order for you.

 Important: any time you make a card, it’s always a good idea to score on the inside.
 Therefore, to have an easier time folding, mirror the mat with the score line.
 Also, if you’re using one-sided color material, ensure you place it pretty side down on the mat.

 If you have an Explore machine, move the smart set dial to custom, and leave it there always to select material from Design Space.
 For the Cricut Maker, always select your material from Design Space.

 Cutting Mat 1

 Select the type of cardstock you’re using.
-The tools you need for the first mat are Black 0.4 fine pen, and fine point blade.
+The tools you need for the first mat are a black 0.4 fine pen and the fine point blade.

-Place paper on mat and with a brayer or scraper smooth out the paper so there’s no bubbles and material is well adhered to the mat.
+Place the paper on the mat and with a brayer or scraper smooth out the paper so there are no bubbles and the material is well adhered to the mat.